goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/disseminating/generating-impact.md

 title: Generating Impact
 ---

-**Research impact is the way research makes a difference in society.
-It can influence policies and lead to improvements in health, quality of life, or environmental protection.**
+{% include roadmap-zoom-title.html cssClass="generating-impact" title="Research impact is the way research makes a difference in society.
+It can influence policies and lead to improvements in health, quality of life, or environmental protection." %}

   - Aim to **present your work and any key findings regularly** (e.g., at external conferences or departmental meetings).
 In addition, consider disseminating your findings at both **specialist events or conferences as well as broader audiences**, such as non-specialist or industry-linked events.
 If there is anything potentially sensitive, or commercialisable, in the material, discuss with the appropriate teams beforehand.